 September 10 – no forum, rally day intergenerational event.

-September 17 and 24 – Mark Bertelsen and Pastor Bernt on happiness and joy in the Bible and Christian spiritual / theological traditions (including Martin Luther).
+September 17 and 24 – Mark Bertelsen and Pastor Bernt on happiness and joy in the Bible, Christian spiritual / theological traditions and American culture.

 October 1 – Holly Pearson, “The Book of Joy.”
 In their 2016 book, His Holiness the Dalai Lama and Archbishop Desmond Tutu address the question of how to find joy in the face of life’s inevitable suffering.
 Although the authors come from different faith traditions, they share joy practices and much more.”